-Coming World War 3
+World War 3 is at Hand

 Act 15:1 And certain men came down from Judea and taught the brethren, "Unless you are circumcised according to the custom of Moses, you cannot be saved."

 God called Paul (Saul) of Tarsus a devout Jew to be the Apostle to the Gentiles.
 He was bold, fearless and faithful to God's words.
-He showed extreme zeal in his mission to arrest Christians, whom the Jewish leadership considered as deviant or heretical.
+He showed extreme zeal in his mission to arrest Christians, whom the Jewish leadership considered as deviant or heretic.

 Having known that salvation is by grace for both Jews and Gentiles, he stood firm on the word of God.
 He rejected the command from the apostles in Jerusalem to circumcise these new Gentile converts.